Cobblestone Farm

 When I do test batches at home this is how I do them.
 The hardest part is stuffing them into casings - so we skip that step.

-Even though I have a small meat grinder with a sausage stuffer attachment I never use it.
-It takes too long to set up and clean and I would rather just hand mix the meat and spices, then wrap the sausagemeat in clingfilm or parchment. - you can also make the mixture into burgers.
+Even though I have a small meat grinder with a sausage stuffer attachment, I never use it.
+It takes too long to set up and clean, and I would rather just hand mix the meat and spices, then wrap the sausagemeat in clingfilm or parchment.
+You can also make the mixture into burgers.

 All you need is